DGigineishvili/Simulated-Pension-Fund-Portfolio-Optimization/README.md

 - Model code: Python implementation of the optimization model using Pyomo
 - Dataset files: Historical financial data used in the model
 - Report: Full project documentation and analysis
-- Data collection code: Scripts used to retrieve financial data
-- Supporting files: Additional tables and outputs used for the report

 ## Technologies Used